 - Slice up cubes of butter that are big enough to fit inside the holes.

-- Place the mushrooms upside in a baking dish and place the butter cubes inside each one.
+- Place the mushrooms hole-side-up in a baking dish and add the butter cubes inside each one.

 - Bake the stuffed mushrooms in the oven for about fifteen to twenty minutes until all the butter has melted.